 But it is Cranach’s mastery of woodcuts that would prove so beneficial for the spread of Luther’s influence.
 Wittenberg’s printers depended on Cranach to produce woodcuts that would illustrate and decorate their broadsheets and books.
 By creating an unmistakable signature look, where a single woodcut bordered the page and framed the text, Cranach beautifully presented Luther’s message — and Luther’s name, using a bold, larger type and placing it on a line of its own, separated from the title, to attract the reader’s attention.
 The printer’s Wittenberg location was also emphasized, placed at the bottom of the title page instead of at the end of the publication, and surrounded by white space.
 Cranach’s design made Luther’s succinct, understandable theological writings immediately recognizable, and helped Wittenberg become the center of Lutheran publishing.

 Word and Image: Martin Luther’s Reformation continues at the Morgan Library & Museum through January 22, 2017.
-For more, see Martin Luther: Treasures of the Reformation and Martin Luther and the Reformation: Essays, both published to accompany the exhibition, as well as Rick Steves’ new DVD and upcoming public television special, “Luther and the Reformation.”
+For more, see Martin Luther: Treasures of the Reformation (don’t miss the entries for “warming apples” and the protective hood of a plague doctor) and Martin Luther and the Reformation: Essays, both published to accompany the exhibition, as well as Rick Steves’ new DVD and upcoming public television special, “Luther and the Reformation.”